senofi/documentation/docs/source/iac-manage-network.rst

-As a pre-requisite, prepare the organization configuration files using the templates under openidl-aais-gitops/ansible-automation/config-examples directory based on the node type (aais, analytics and carrier).
+As a pre-requisite, prepare the organization configuration files using the templates under openidl-aais-gitops/ansible-automation/config-examples directory based on the node type (aais, analytics and carrier) for github actions based pipelines.

 Create <org name>-config-<env>.yml under openidl-aais-gitops/ansible-automation/ directory for each of the nodes.